suzannejmatthews/PDC-Unplugged/content/activities/MoreProcessorsNotAlwaysBetter.md

 * Comprehend/Know Scalability in algorithms and architectures: Comprehend via several examples that having access more processors does not guarantee faster execution --- the notion of inherent sequentiality

 * Apply Dependencies: Observe how dependencies constrain the execution order of subcomputations --- thereby lifting one from the limited domain of "embarrassing parallelism" to more complex computational structures

-* Know Dependencies: Understand the impacts of dependencies

 ### Cross Cutting and Advanced Topics